mrkraimer/PY_NTNDA_Viewer/README.md

 Below there are instructions for

 1) Starting the example
-2) Installing required Python modules.
+2) Installation of required Python modules.

 ## User Interface